CareOregon Policy Changes (Updated 08/2025)

 Background on the Policy Changes

-On Dec 5th, CareOregon/Oregon Health Plan announced a policy revision that would strip access for all CareOregon members from working with Associate-level clinicians in private practice.
-The policy is set to go into effect in July of this year.
+On Dec 5th 2024, CareOregon/Oregon Health Plan announced a policy revision that would strip access for all CareOregon members from working with Associate-level clinicians in private practice.
+This policy came to maturity on July 31st.
+2025.

 Conjoint Treatment (Couples & Families) at DWC